If you have additional questions regarding EARN Maryland, please contact Mary Keller at 410-767-2017.

-EARN Maryland aims to:
+EARN Maryland aims to

 - Address the demands of businesses by focusing intensively on the workforce needs of a specific industry sector over a sustained period.

 - Address the needs of workers by creating formal career paths to good jobs, reducing barriers to employment, and sustaining or growing middle class jobs.

 How Does EARN Maryland Work?

 EARN Maryland invests in strategic industry partnerships from key economic sectors in every region.
 These partnerships will use the power of coordination across education, workforce and economic development initiatives to address the multiple needs of companies, starting with the training of skilled workers.
 Once formed, the partnerships will develop plans to train and educate workers - and place them in meaningful employment.